DJChloe/OricJoy/README.md

 <p>This file is the most important.
 It the one that permits to map the Oric keys to your gamepad buttons.
 Any PS3 controller will do the job.
 Mine is a SOG wired gamepad (SOG = "spirit of gamers").
 Yeah, it's a crap, but it works.</p>

-<p>On the left field, just before the equal sign, you will find the controller buttons you need to map, namely :</p>
+On the left field, just before the equal sign, you will find the controller buttons you need to map, namely :
-- up, bottom, left, right (D-Pad or Left analog)
-- b1, b2, b3, b4, b5, b6, b7, b8, b9, b10, b11 and b12 (that should be enough, even if technically, it is possible to map 32 buttons).
+    up, bottom, left, right (D-Pad or Left analog) b1, b2, b3, b4, b5, b6, b7, b8, b9, b10, b11 and b12 (that should be enough, even if technically, it is possible to map 32 buttons).

-<p>For helping you, please, have a look :<br />
+For helping you, please, have a look :
 ![PS3 controller button map](/PS3_controller_bm.jpg)
-Another help is located at the top-left of the Oric joy windows.
-If your joystick is connected, text boxes representing each controller button will show up in red.</p>
+Another help is located at the top-left of the Oric joy windows.<br /> If your joystick is connected, text boxes representing each controller button will show up in red.

 <p>In the right field (after the equal sign), you will provide...</p>
 * ... either one of those Special keys :